wooferzfg/wwrando/README.md

 `python3 wwrando.py` (on Linux)

 Optionally, you can also install `requirements_full.txt` with the same process you used for `requirements.txt` above.
 `requirements_full.txt` will install additional libraries that speed up texture recoloring, as well as for building a distributable version of the randomizer.
 You can still run the randomizer from source without these.
+You will also need Visual Studio.